The Literate Chef

 12. Stir in the balsamic vinegar and continue cooking for 3 minutes more.

-13. Remove the pork chops and peppers to a plate and cover with aluminum foil and reduce the gravy to a thickness of your liking.
+13. Remove the pork chops and peppers to a plate and cover with aluminum foil and reduce the gravy, or add a tbsp. or two of Wondra® to a thicken to your liking.

-We usually serve this dish with sides of fresh broccoli, sautéed in garlic and oil and couscous, which soaks up the extra gravy very nicely.
+We usually serve this dish with sides of fresh broccoli rabe, sautéed in garlic and oil and Pearled Couscous, which soaks up the extra gravy very nicely.

 See Related Article